The Turbine of Torment Over Worry! Checkout Your "Worry Log". Things May Be Not as Bad as They Might Appear!

 Later on when I was counseling at a paralegal school, I often had opportunities to try to buck people up and motivate them in formal teaching and personal situations.
 I noted that this “cud chewing” had a way of weakening individuals who were under a great deal of pressure.
 When they were able to break the bonds of their repetitive thinking they were able to discover solutions aplenty.

-Serotonin Reuptake Inhibitors have a way of elevating the mood and getting people out of endless patterns.
+SRI's have a way of elevating the mood and getting people out of endless patterns.
 See a Doctor for this kind of response, but many people benefit even from understanding the very function of the brain regarding “reuptake”.

 Whether you need to address clinical depression or not, is a professional question; but taking a hard look at your mental patterns can be therapeutic at many levels.
 Many people know if they have a “Turbine of Torment”.
 Families and loved ones often share these issues and find that somehow genes, temperament and similarity of behavior patterns seem to have a way of helping explain ourselves to ourselves.
-Parents can help their children in these matters too.
-These kinds of talks often provide a relief and give one a sense that they aren’t alone.

-Teach yourself to abandon “cud chewing” and you may discover that you are disempowering problems that seemed to have great control over you, but now do not.
+Teach yourself to abandon “cud chewing” and you may discover that you are "disempowering" problems that seemed to have great control over you, but now do not.
 This kind of realization lets you leave the goat herd and join the human race.